Erik0810/BullBearRadar/inno_setup/README.md

 Users don't need to manually install Python or any dependencies - the installer handles everything automatically.

 ## Troubleshooting

-### For End Users

-If you encounter issues during installation:
-1. Ensure you have administrator privileges
-2. Check your internet connection
-3. Temporarily disable antivirus software
-4. Run the installer with `/LOG="install.log"` for detailed logs

-### For Developers

 Common build issues:
 1. PyInstaller errors: